yuanzhihao/TimiAccount/README.md

 To avoid data misplacement when scrolling table view, I overwrite function prepareForReuse and set all attributes to nil.

-To make timeline cross all income and expenditure, I implement protocal UIScrollViewDelegate and reset timeline's frame when I scroll table view.
+To make timeline cross all income and expenditure, I implement protocol UIScrollViewDelegate and reset timeline's frame when I scroll table view.

 <img src="https://github.com/yuanzhihao/TimiAccount/raw/master/screen-shot-timi/timeline%20menu.png" width="300">

 I create a timeline menu view to show menu when user clicks the category image of a income or expenditure.
 I don't implement the menu in cell (add button in cell), because performance would be bad.
-To avoid bad performance, I create one time line menu and hide it.
-When user clicks the category image of a income or expenditure, I move the menu view to clicked category image and show it.
+To avoid bad performance, I create a time line menu and hide it.
+When user clicks the category image of an income or expenditure, I move the menu view to clicked category image and show it.

 ### Add Bill (update bill)